RaczeQ/RaczeQ/_posts/2024-12-21-City-Summit.md

 After thinking things through, and after reviewing the Shapely library documentation, I found a simpler solution.

 Using the `minimum_rotated_rectangle` function, I can get a minimum rectangle surrounding a given building, a de facto rotated bounding box.
-What if I just rotate this bounding box so that it coincides with the real bounding box?
+What if I just rotate this rectangle so that it is equal to the real bounding box?
 The idea was that this configuration should keep the footprint of a building the smallest and most edges should be in horizontal and vertical orientations.

 {% include elements/figure.html image="https://raw.githubusercontent.com/RaczeQ/RaczeQ/refs/heads/gh-pages/assets/images/blog/city_summit/rotated_building.png" caption="The difference between original and rotated building with bounding box and a minimum rotated rectangle." %}